gridatek/semantic-icons/libs/fontawesome/README.md

 export default class HomePage {}
 ```

+The icons can be imported from `@semantic-icons/fontawesome/full/brands`.
+The icons can be imported from `@semantic-icons/fontawesome/full/regular`.
+The icons can be imported from `@semantic-icons/fontawesome/full/solid`.
+The icons can be imported from `@semantic-icons/fontawesome/cropped/brands`.
+The icons can be imported from `@semantic-icons/fontawesome/cropped/regular`.
-The icons can be imported from `@semantic-icons/fontawesome`.
+The icons can be imported from `@semantic-icons/fontawesome/cropped/solid`.

 Icons use the Angular naming convention and are always prefixed with the word `si` and suffixed with the word `icon`.